abaldawa/tv-series/README.md

     1. http://localhost:3000/topEpisodes/1399 -> see the top 20 episodes of series Id '1399' (NOTE: replace 1399 with any seriesId you want to see top 20 episodes of)
     2. http://localhost:3000/analytics/popularSeries -> see the top 5 most visites series on this server

-## The code business logic is unit tested and can be run locally as below
+## The core business logic is unit tested and can be run locally as below
 1. git clone https://github.com/abaldawa/tv-series.git
 2. cd tv-series/server
 3. npm i